pheiduck/smb-share/README.md

 chmod +x ~/.local/bin/smb-share.sh
 ```

-Paste below content and modify the variables to use your samba server and share name.
+Modify the variables to use your samba server and share name.

 ```
 # your samba server's hostname or IP address